developer-zebra/developer-zebra-site/src/ehs/2-5/guide/settings/index.md

 * The camera icon is visible on the Keyguard screen
 * The Keyguard has not been bypassed using the &lt;bypass_keyguard&gt; tag

-Unless **_all four_** of the above conditions are true, the value in this tag is ignored. **Note**: If no camera shortcut exists on the device lockscreen, or if the camera app is not present in User Mode, use of this tag is not required.
+Unless **_all four_** of the above conditions are true, the value in this tag is ignored.
+Note: If no camera shortcut exists on the device lockscreen, or if the camera app is not present in User Mode, use of this tag is not required.

+**To prevent use of the camera, Zebra recommends using this tag _and_ removing the camera app from the User Mode screen**.

 <img alt="" style="height:350px" src="camera_disable.png"/>